Journal of Palestine Studies

+History and profile

-The Journal of Palestine Studies (JPS) is a quarterly peer-reviewed academic journal established in 1971.
-It is published by Taylor and Francis on behalf of the Institute for Palestine Studies, having previously been published by the University of California Press.
+The journal was established in 1971.
+Burhan Dajani, Walid Khalidi, Fuad Sarruf and Constantin Zureiq were instrumental in its start.
+The founding editor-in-chief was Hisham Sharabi.
+It is published by Taylor and Francis, having previously been published by the University of California Press.
 The editors-in-chief are Rashid Khalidi (Columbia University) and Sherene Seikaly (UC Santa Barbara).
 The journal covers Palestinian affairs and the Arab–Israeli conflict.

 Abstracting and indexing

 JPS is abstracted and indexed in Scopus and the Social Sciences Citation Index.
-According to the Journal Citation Reports, the journal has a 2017 impact factor of 0.179.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 0.8.